Darwinner

 “Whenever we contemplate the origin of anything we often ask Which came first: the chicken or the egg?
 Some questions we just can’t answer.
 Well, not yet anyway but I think we’re getting closer.”

-Lucy stared at nothing in particular but I could see her wheels were turning.
+Lucy stared at nothing in particular but I could see her wheels turning.

 “And now I’ve confused you,” I laughed.